mcuking/Awesome-WebAssembly-Applications/README.md

 # Awesome-WebAssembly-Application

-A Curated List of Awesome WebAssembly Application
+A Curated List of Awesome WebAssembly Applications

 ## Inside the browser